ofeksadlo/lichess-cheat/README.md

 # Compatibility Issues
 The program is far from being perfect.
 It has a delay because it snap images.</br>
 In order to detect pieces and it makes it vulnerable for crashing if the oppenent moved too fast.</br>
-The cause is because it takes time to detect client move (about half a second). </br>
+The cause is it takes time to detect client move (about half a second). </br>
 If the opponent moved faster than that (By preselecting his move). </br>
 Than the program will miss the clients move.
 And any predictions from this point will be wrong.</br>
 This can be fixed by detecting last mouse click position.
 But as far</br>